CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/run-vm/index.md

-# Run CMAQv5.4 on Single VM ( using VM that was created using either the Web Console or the CLI)
+# Run CMAQv5.4 on Single VM
+Using VM that was created using either the Web Console or the CLI

 CMAQv5.4 Benchmarks